 Junior/7U: a baserunner may advance only one base on an infield hit.
-The determination of an "infield hit" will be left to the umpire's discretion.
+The determination of an "infield hit" will be left to the umpire's discretion; provided, however, a batted ball that touches the outfield grass (other than on an otherthrow) or is otherwise first touched by an outfielder (with short center being considered an infielder) is NOT an "infield hit."